 The longest-running collegiate aerial robotics challenge in the world, IARC advances state-of-the-art in autonomous aerial robotic behavior through international teams creating fully autonomous flying robots that demonstrate behaviors never before demonstrated while completing missions with real world applications.

-This specialized Pacific Rim-oriented event boosts student interest in maritime autonomous robotics systems.
-RobotX is an international team competition uniquely designed to evolve into a multi-platform competition to include maritime, aerial and submersible tasks to broaden students’ exposure to broad applications and technologies.
+The Maritime RobotX Challenge is an international team competition uniquely designed to evolve into a multi-platform competition to include maritime, aerial and submersible tasks to broaden students’ exposure to robotics applications and technologies.

 In the next decade, 80% of jobs will require math and science skills.
 RoboNation was created to engage students of all ages, from kindergarten to college, in hands-on robotics activities to stimulate their interest in math and science as well as careers in unmanned systems.
 Explore how we fuel students’ imaginations, enhance their education, and give them a great start to a promising future.